voicebase/voicebase-docs/docs/how-to-guides/s3-callbacks.md

-## How to generate a pre-signed URL in Python using Boto3
+## How to generate a pre-signed URL with Python using Boto3

 The following code shows how to generate a pre-signed URL using boto3 as the AWS client library.
 Note that the "method" must be set to "PUT".